AI, Work,

 The initial adjustment appears more in employment than in compensation.

 The hypothesis is intuitive: early-career workers often sell codified knowledge before they have accumulated tacit judgment.
-AI is strongest where the first kind of knowledge is explicit.
+But this is one margin, not the whole labor market: high-intensity adopters can expand entry-level headcount even while exposed occupations shed young workers.

-Sources: Brynjolfsson, Chandar, and Chen, Canaries in the Coal Mine; Stanford Digital Economy Lab labor-market review.
+Sources: Brynjolfsson, Chandar, and Chen, Canaries in the Coal Mine; Stanford Digital Economy Lab labor-market review; Kharazian, Simon and Stevens, A New Look at AI’s Impact on Jobs (Ramp/Revelio, June 2026).

 Beside the breaking rung, a new one: the age of the solopreneur.